fedimint/fedimint.org/docs/FAQs/TheFederation.md

 ## Can the federation guardians collude and steal from me?

 Guardian collusion is prevented by the configuration of the federation and the selection of its guardians.
-The federation uses an asynchronous bft consensus, e.g. 3/5 or 7/13 that would require a majority to collude to steal your coins.
+The federation uses an asynchronous BFT consensus, e.g. 3/5 or 7/13 that would require a majority to collude to steal your coins.

 Within fedimint you are explicitly trusting that the federation will not collude, their incentive not to is 2nd degree social connections so a fedimint user should know in person who at least 1 of their federation guardians are and be capable of directly interacting with them.

-## Can a single bad guardian, rewrite my transaction to steal coins?
+## Can a single bad guardian rewrite my transaction to steal coins?

 On receipt of a payment, you will want to swap out the eCash notes you received for new eCash notes.

 When you submit this transaction, you will specify the input coins provided and the new blind signature requests that you are trading them for.

-This is constructed as a transaction which include the inputs, outputs and an associated public key known to the user.
+This is constructed as a transaction which includes the inputs, outputs and an associated public key known to the user.
 The user then signs the transaction on submission.

 This signature is part of the validation check on the consensus algorithm, as such no inputs or outputs can be changed by a rogue guardian (for example to steal the outputs) without failing the consensus round.